boonitis/2019-iot-ai-workshop/README.md

         python3 test/recognition

-    Experiment with different parameters to archive the best possible model!
+    Experiment with different parameters to achieve the best possible model!